 - Bake for 10 minutes.
 Reduce heat to 150˚C/130˚C fan-forced and bake for 40-45 minutes or until a skewer inserted into the centre comes out clean.

 - Leave to cool in pan for 10 minutes, then turn onto a wire rack to finish cooling.

 - Beat cream cheese, butter & xylitol until smooth.
 Put 2/3 of the frosting mix into one bowl, add cacao or cocoa and mix well.

 - For pink frosting, place remaining 1/3 frosting into a bowl and add ¼ cup fresh raspberry puree or natural colour of your choice.

 TO SHAPE THE CAT CAKE

 Cut round cake into 2 round shapes.
 Cut a small arc from the base of one of the rounds.
 Cut the arc into 2 pieces to form the ears of the cat.
 Decorate with shredded coconut and liquorice and lollies of your choice.

-And there you have it – A superb sugar free and gluten free birthday cake recipe that’s sure to amaze your guests!
+And there you have it – A superb sugar free and gluten free celebration cake recipe that’s sure to amaze your guests!
 Let us know how you decorated your cat cake!

 Click to download a copy of this recipe